Compression theory for inhomogeneous systems

-Our analysis of the coarse graining transformations of the dimer model on the AB tiling \emph{did not} find evidence for a discrete scale invariant description in terms of super-dimer variables under all rescalings, but only for \emph{even} order ones (\emph{i.e.}~under deflations $\sigma^{-2k}$).
-This is in contrast to the AB tiling itself (\emph{i.e.~}just the AB lattice), which is invariant under any order of deflation.
+Our analysis of the coarse graining transformations of the dimer model on the AB tiling \emph{did not} provide evidence for a discrete scale invariant description in terms of super-dimer variables under all rescalings, but only for \emph{even} order ones (\emph{i.e.}~under deflations $\sigma^{-2k}$, for $k\in\mathbb{N}_0$).
+This is in contrast to the AB tiling itself (\emph{i.e.~}just the AB quasilattice), which is invariant under any order of deflation.

 In addition, our method finds quantitatively and qualitatively distinct behaviour at odd orders $\sigma^{-1}$ and $\sigma^{-3}$.
-The maximal mutual information $I_\Lambda(\mathcal{H}:\mathcal{E})$ attained for the coarse graining at a 3-supervertex is non-monotonic, exhibiting, within error, two distinct values characterizing the even and odd scales (with the odd scales' information reduced to almost half), as shown in Fig.~\ref{fig:figS3}.
+The maximal mutual information $I_\Lambda(\mathcal{H}:\mathcal{E})$ attained for the coarse graining at a 3-supervertex is non-monotonic, exhibiting, within error, two distinct values characterizing the even and odd scales (with the odd scales' information reduced to almost half), as shown in Supplementary Fig.~\ref{fig:figS1}.

 Furthermore, the optimised coarse graining does not yield a well-defined three-state clock variable at odd scales.
 Indeed, for even scales the optimisation robustly yields a well-defined set of three clusters (corresponding to the three clock states) even in the distribution of pre-activations $\mathbf{\Lambda} \cdot \mathcal{V}$, while at odd scales the distribution of pre-activations lacks any such clear structure.
-We emphasize that this is \emph{not} an optimization issue: computationally, $\sigma^{-4}$ coarse graining is a more challenging problem than $\sigma^{-3}$ (because of much large size of random variables involved).
+We emphasize that this is \emph{not} an optimization error: computationally, $\sigma^{-4}$ coarse graining is a more challenging problem than $\sigma^{-3}$, due to a significantly larger number of degrees of freedom involved.